-2 Methodological criteria have continuous useful energy outputs of less than 150kW per unit (defined as the total useful energy delivered from start to end of operation of a unit divided by time of Document: Manufacturer's specification/project data sheet 3 Methodological criteria Using the baseline technology as a backup or auxiliary technology in parallel with the improved technology introduced by the project activity is permitted as long as a mechanism is put into place to encourage the removal of the old technology (e.g. discounted price for the improved technology) and the definitive discontinuity of its use.
-The project distribution of technology to only those HHs which have dismantled or discontinued the use of baseline stoves.
+2 Methodological criteria have continuous useful energy outputs of less than 150kW per unit (defined as the total useful energy delivered Document: Manufacturer's specification/project data sheet 3 Methodological criteria technology Using the baseline The VPA involves technology as a backup or auxiliary technology in parallel with the improved technology introduced by the project activity is permitted as long as a mechanism is put into place to encourage the removal of the old technology (e.g. discounted price for the improved technology) and the definitive discontinuity of its use.
+The project documentation must provide a clear description of the approach chosen and the monitoring plan must allow for a good understanding of the extent to which the baseline technology is still in use after the introduction of the improved technology. distribution of technology to only those HHs which have dismantled or discontinued the use of baseline stoves.
 If an old technology remains in use in parallel with the improved cookstoves, the corresponding emissions shall be accounted for as part of the project emissions in the VPA-DD.
-CME will conduct campaigns as part of the incentive mechanism to encourage removal of

-4 Methodological criteria The project proponent The CME will clearly

-The second of th must clearly communicate -

-to all project participants

-the entity that is claiming

-ownership rights of and , ,

-selling the emission

-reductions resulting from

-the project activity.
-For •

-technology producers and l

-rights of and selling the

-improved technology or emission reductions

-the renewable fuel in use, resulting from the project

-this must be activity.

-communicated by contract

-or clear written assertions The default CEP Booking

-in the transaction Record is including the

-paperwork.
-If the provision that emission

-claimants are not the reductions generated by

-project technology end the CEP are transferred

-users, the end users will from the end-user to the

-need to be informed and PO and ultimately owned

-notified that they cannot by the CME.
-The receipts

-claim for emission will clearly specify that

-reductions from the project carbon rights are ceded in

-favour of the CME.
+CME will conduct campaigns as part of the incentive mechanism to encourage removal of baseline stoves in place.
+4 Methodological criteria The project proponent must clearly communicate The CME will clearly communicate to the end to all project participants users the entity that is claiming technologies ownership rights of and means such sellina the reductions resulting from with the project activity.
+For representatives) that it technology producers and shall retailers of improved technology or emission the renewable fuel in use, resulting from the project this must communicated by contract or clear written assertions The default CEP Booking the paperwork. Ιf claimants are not project technology users, the end users will from the end-user to the need to be informed and PO and ultimately owned notified that they cannot by the CME.
+The receipts claim for reductions from project project (through sales emission receipts and engagement community have ownership the rights of and selling the reductions be activity.